 Your new hires are a fresh pair of eyes that can offer a different perspective on things around your office.
-Keeping that in mind, encourage new recruits to be more forthcoming and open about things around the workplace that could be improved.
+Keeping that in mind, encourage recruits to be more forthcoming and open about things around the workplace that could be improved.
 They might not be critical about your company or its processes at first.
 But by creating a supportive environment, you can convince them to share inputs regarding different business processes.

-You can also use your HRMS software to record feedback and conduct anonymous surveys.
-HRMS software like Xite contains feedback systems under their performance management module which records and reports feedback through surveys, questionnaires etc.
+You can also use your HRMS to record feedback and conduct anonymous surveys.
+HRMS software like Xite contains feedback systems under their performance management module which records and reports feedback through surveys, questionnaires, etc.

 4. Save Time on Paperwork by Going Digital

-Xite HRMS is one such HRMS software which can help with the paperwork requirement through its induction modules where an employee can upload their documents digitally and complete their paperwork.
-The HR team can provide the new employees with access and the employee, in turn, can upload documents and fill out forms on the HRMS software in their own sweet time.
+Xite HRMS is one such HRMS software that can help with the paperwork requirement through its induction modules where an employee can upload their documents digitally and complete their paperwork.
+The HR team can provide the new employees with access and the employee, in turn, can upload documents and fill out forms on the HRMS in their own sweet time.

 5. Cross-Department Introduction Helps in Social Acceptance

 A new job brings with it a new environment and new people to get accustomed to.
 It can be intimidating for employees to reach out to others by themselves, which is why a floor introduction helps them in knowing everyone and experience social validation.
 Another advantage of holding a floor introduction is that it helps new employees break the ice and communicate with other employees.

 If they don’t know relevant people and aren’t introduced to their peers, it can have adverse effect on their work going forward.
 If the new employee has a great idea but doesn’t know the relevant people/team to reach out to, your company could potentially lose out on a brilliant idea.
 It is important to introduce new employees to everyone and improve interdepartmental collaboration.

 6. Set Clear Expectations from the Beginning